ityou-tech/snowflake-signup-automation/README.md

 ## Notes

 - The script will display a disclaimer and require explicit confirmation before proceeding
-- A visible browser is required during the CAPTCHA solving phase
+- A visible browser is needed to solve the CAPTCHA, but the CAPTCHA may sometimes not appear and be skipped automatically
 - After running the script for the first time, you can use the saved configuration for subsequent runs
 - The script handles cookie consent dialogs, form filling, dropdown selections, and multi-step signup processes
 - All personal information must be provided by the user through configuration